chicio/chicio.github.io/_posts/2017-10-27-model-view-presenter-architecture-android-java.md

 ![Model view presenter mockup](/assets/images/posts/mockup-model-view-presenter.png "Model view presenter mockup")

-Let's start by creating a `Product` class repository: in our case will be a fake one that return to listener a list of products after 3 seconds.
+Let's start by creating a `Product` class.
+We need also to create a `ProductsRepository` class: in our case it will be a fake one that return to listener a list of products after 3 seconds.
 We do this to simulate a web service call.
 This is our implementation for the `Product` class:

 ```java
 public class Product {